yoyololicon/eva/README.md

 # EVA: The Extreme Vocals Archive Dataset

 This is the final project I did when I was studying the MIR course in NTHU.
-I decide to do make a dataset full of screaming vocals samples, because this kind of vocals is less concerned in the MIR field.
+I decided to do make a dataset full of screaming vocals samples, because this kind of vocals is less concerned in the MIR field.
 The making of this dataset may be a starting point for future research.

 ## Raw audio

-I pick up 16 songs which I think has screaming vocals in it as listed below  from [The 'Mixing Secrets' Free Multitrack Download Library](http://www.cambridge-mt.com/ms-mtk.htm), and used audacity to slice vocal tracks into small clips, ended up with 565 of samples.
+I pick up 16 songs as listed below  from [The 'Mixing Secrets' Free Multitrack Download Library](http://www.cambridge-mt.com/ms-mtk.htm), and used audacity to slice vocal tracks into small clips, ended up with 565 of samples.

 ```